slatedocs/slate/source/includes/_endpoint-variable.md

-alias | string | More machine-friendly, traditional name for a variable description | string | Optional longer string id | string | Immutable internal identifier notes | string | Optional annotations for the variables. discarded | boolean | Whether the variable should be hidden from most views; default: false private | boolean | If true, the Variable is only visible to the owner and is only included in the private variables catalog, not the common catalog. owner | url | If the variable is private it will point to the url of its owner.
-Null for non private variables. derived | boolean | Whether the variable is a function of another; default: false type | string | The string type name categories | array | If "type" is "categorical", "multiple_response", or "categorical_array", an array of category definitions (see below).
-Other types have an empty array. subvariables | array of URLs | For arrays, array of (ordered) references to subvariables derivation | object | For derived variables, a Crunch expression which was used to derive this variable; or null. format | object | An object with various members to control the display of Variable data (see below) view | object | An object with various members to control the display of Variable data dataset_id | string | The id of the Dataset to which this Variable belongs. missing_reasons | object | An object whose keys are reason phrases and whose values are missing codes.
-Missing entries in Variable data are represented by a {"?": code} missing marker; clients may look up the corresponding reason phrase for each code in this one-to-one map.
+alias | string | More machine-friendly, traditional name for a variable description | string | Optional longer string id | string | Immutable internal identifier notes | string | Optional annotations for the variable discarded | boolean | Whether the variable should be hidden from most views; default: false private | boolean | If true, the variable is only visible to the owner and is only included in the private variables catalog, not the common catalog owner | url | If the variable is private it will point to the url of its owner; null for non private variables derived | boolean | Whether the variable is a function of another; default: false type | string | The string type name categories | array | If "type" is "categorical", "multiple_response", or "categorical_array", an array of category definitions (see below).
+Other types have an empty array subvariables | array of URLs | For arrays, array of (ordered) references to subvariables derivation | object | For derived variables, a Crunch expression which was used to derive this variable; or null format | object | An object with various members to control the display of Variable data (see below) view | object | An object with various members to control the display of Variable data dataset_id | string | The id of the Dataset to which this Variable belongs missing_reasons | object | An object whose keys are reason phrases and whose values are missing codes; missing entries in Variable data are represented by a {"?": code} missing marker; clients may look up the corresponding reason phrase for each code in this one-to-one map

 Category objects have the following members: